Andyargueasae/chloroscan/docs/source/main/installation.rst

 You don't need to download binny's database manually, ChloroScan will load it once you installed the conda environment for each job.

 Run chloroscan with the flag "``--conda-create-envs-only``" added to setup the conda environments.
 Always add the flag "``--use-conda``" to make sure the workflow uses conda environments.
 You can specify the prefix of conda environments with "``--conda-prefix``" flag, otherwise the environments will be created in default location.
+You may always specify the prefix each time you run ChloroScan to avoid rebuilding.

 Current version of ChloroScan requires four mandatory parameters: ``Inputs-assembly``, ``Inputs-batch-name``, ``outputdir`` and ``Inputs-alignment``.
 (You can use test data to first do the conda environment setup)